klavinslab/aquaverse/docs/concepts/index.md

 An operation type is marked as being _on-the-fly_ if the number of operations of that type is used to determine the number of operations of a dependent operation type.
 An example is running a gel: to run a gel, you need to pour a gel.
 The operation type `Pour Gel` must be on-the-fly because it is not clear how many gels to pour until a job is formed of corresponding `Run Gel` operations.
-Because of this relationship, the `Run Gel` operations must be batched before the `Pour Gel` operations can start, and will be _deferred_ until the `Pour Gel` operations complete.
+Because of this relationship, the `Run Gel` operations must be batched before the `Pour Gel` operations can start, and will be _deferred_ until the `Pour Gel` job completes.